oOo0oOo/lean-lsp-mcp/README.md

 ### Meta tools

 - **lean_auto_proof_instructions**:
     Get detailed instructions on how to use the Lean LSP MCP to automatically prove theorems.
-This is a tool call because many clients do not support prompts yet.
+This is a tool call because many clients do not support prompts yet, it is also available as a prompt.

 ### Core interactions